megadur/QARvGut/rvGutachten_prd.md

   - Cloud hosting for frontend and backend
   - Secure storage for PDF documents
   - Database for assignments, users, messages
+- **Development Requirements**:
+  - using Jasmine and Jest for frontend testing
+  - using xUnit for backend tests
+  - using cucumber for E2E tests
+- **Deployment Requirements**:
+  - github actions for CI/CD

 ## Development Roadmap